GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 }
 ```

-## Sending Commands from Cloud IoT Core to ESP32
+## Send commands from IoT Core to the ESP32 device

 The callback function is invoked when the device receives a message from the cloud.
 This is where the code turns the led on and off based on incoming messages.You can find this code in the mqtt-example.c file on line 50.

 ```c